Machines and Tools - Wood processing techniques

 photo source: theacaciadepot.com

-The glue line is very discreet and transparent or slightly brownish.
-There are no incompatibility problems when finishing, as panels or beams can be stained and varnished or oil treated.
+The adhesive line is very discreet and transparent or slightly brownish.
+There are no problems of incompatibilities when finishing, as the panels or beams can be colored and varnished or treated with oil.
 Finishing materials should be chosen according to where the joined products will be used, indoors or outdoors.

 photo source: linkedin.com